 Legal research, opinions, submissions, articles, publications, conference papers.

-Elizabeth has employed her research skills and critical acumen in a range of legal fields —
+Elizabeth employs her research skills and critical acumen in a range of legal fields —

 - Interlocutory Appeals, criminal, Supreme Court of Victoria Court of Appeal;